s334047/KirunaExplorer-09/Retrospective/Retrospective-Sprint4.md

 ### Macro statistics

-- Number of stories committed:2 vs done:2
+- Number of stories committed: 2 vs done: 2
-- Total points committed:16 vs done:16
+- Total points committed: 16 vs done: 16
-- Nr of hours planned:80 vs spent (as a team):80.75
+- Nr of hours planned: 80 vs spent (as a team): 80.75

 **Remember** a story is done ONLY if it fits the Definition of Done: